-With the generator set operating, inspect the entire exhaust system including exhaust manifolds, mufflers, turbochargers and exhaust pipes.
+With the generator set operating, inspect the entire exhaust system including the exhaust manifold, muffler, turbocharger and exhaust pipe.
 Visually and audibly check for leaks at all connections, welds, gaskets, and joints.
 Make sure exhaust pipes are not heating surrounding areas excessively.
 If any leaks are detected, have them corrected immediately.